What are Dental Insurance Premiums?

 Can you Deduct Dental Insurance Premiums?

-You might potentially reduce your tax liability by deducting the cost of your dental insurance premiums.
+You may reduce your tax liability by deducting the cost of your dental insurance premiums.
 But this is dependent on your particular dental insurance policy and personal circumstances.

 The average cost of dental insurance is $47 per month, with yearly rates ranging from $600 to $2,000.
 Yet, health insurance premiums might differ significantly from policy to policy.

-Health and dental insurance knowledge might help you save money on taxes.
-Instead of below-the-line expenses like travel and entertainment, health and dental insurance payments might be deducted as above-the-line expenses.
+Knowledge of health and dental insurance might help you save money on taxes.
+Instead of deductions for below-the-line expenses like travel and entertainment, health and dental insurance payments might be deducted as above-the-line expenses.

-Dental insurance premiums are tax deductible; for a list of qualifying medical and dental costs, you should consult a tax expert or refer to Publication 502 of the Internal Revenue Service for further information.
-You need to make sure that you keep accurate records of all of your medical and dental costs, and if you have any issues about your particular tax status, you should discuss them with a tax specialist.
+Dental insurance premiums are tax-deductible; for some qualifying medical and dental costs, consult a tax expert or refer to Publication 502 of the Internal Revenue Service for further information.
+You need to ensure that you keep accurate records of all your medical and dental costs.

 Also, See: Medicare Tax